 top of page

 In our current times, we are often reminded of the importance of independence and self-reliance, especially in Western cultures.
-While these qualities are indeed valuable, the concept of interdependence emphasizes the strength and beauty that lies in our connections with others.
-Interdependence in romantic partnerships balances extremes of dependence or independence, recognising that we are individuals with unique strengths and needs, while acknowledging the beauty and growth that a supportive, connective partnership brings.
-In this post, we will explore the concept of interdependence and its significance in fostering strong, fulfilling relationships.
+While these qualities are indeed valuable, it downplays the strength and beauty that lie in our connections with others.

 Understanding interdependence